Roby Järventie

-Roby Järventie is a Finnish professional ice hockey left winger for Bakersfield Condors in the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
-Järventie was drafted by the Ottawa Senators in the 2020 NHL entry draft.
+Roby Järventie is a Finnish professional ice hockey left winger for HC Ambrì-Piotta of the National League (NL).
+Järventie was drafted by the Ottawa Senators of the National Hockey League (NHL) in the 2020 NHL entry draft.
 Järventie played professionally for Ilves in Finland before coming to North America in 2021.
+He has also played for the Edmonton Oilers of the NHL.

 Playing career

+Finland

+Järventie split the COVID-19 pandemic-shortened 2019–20 season between Ilves of Liiga and KooVee Tampere of the second-tier Finnish league Mestis, tallying one goal in five games with Ilves and 23 goals and 15 assists for 38 points in 36 appearances with KooVee.
+In his first full season with Ilves in the pandemic-shortened 2020–21, he finished fifth in team scoring and the highest scoring rookie on the team with 14 goals and 25 points in 48 games.

 Ottawa Senators

 Järventie was drafted by the Ottawa Senators of the National Hockey League (NHL) with the 33rd overall pick in the second round of the 2020 NHL entry draft.
 On 27 April 2021, Järventie was signed to a three-year, entry-level deal with the Senators.
-Järventie was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators for the 2022–23 season.
+He signed an amateur tryout contract with Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators and made four appearances, scoring two goals and three points.
+Järventie was assigned to Belleville for the 2022–23 season.
 Early in the season, he suffered a significant knee injury that sidelined him for three months.
 He returned to Belleville's lineup in March.
-Despite a strong 2023 training camp, on 8 October 2023, Järventie was sent to Belleville to start the 2023–24 season.
-Järventie was recalled to Ottawa and made his NHL debut on 4 November 2023 against the Tampa Bay Lightning at Ottawa.
+On 8 October 2023, despite a strong training camp, Järventie was sent to Belleville to start the 2023–24 season.
+Järventie was recalled to Ottawa and made his NHL debut on 4 November, against the Tampa Bay Lightning at Ottawa.
 He played in seven games before being returned to Belleville on 26 November.
-However, a recurring knee injury required surgery in late February, ending his season.
+However, a recurring knee injury required surgery in late February 2024, ending his season.